 From fundraising to brand – when all functions work together to reach audiences, they are more likely to build enduring relationships that help move them closer to mission goals.
 In this talk, you’ll hear how Prostate Cancer UK is making changes to its approach and process to put audiences at the heart of its work.
 From identifying and understanding its audience segments to developing innovative cross function “audience planning” networks and customer focused planning and briefing.
 Tracey will tell us how they plan to use their audience insight to grab the attention of the right people, at the right time through creative content and storytelling.

-In these unprecedented times, it’s more important than ever before that your brand works hard for your charity.
-In this talk, Max will explore the role of brand in driving and delivering corporate strategy, Claire will examine how well your visual identity is doing its job and Lucy will look at creating an audience focused brand.
-There will also be an opportunity to learn about the Brand Effectiveness Score Card – aimed at helping you analyse whether or not your brand is fit for the future.
+Some things will change, radically, and some will stay the same.
+Understanding how your brand can navigate the post crisis environment will be essential for survival and success.
+Max will explore the role of brand in driving and delivering corporate strategy and how to navigate the new post Corona priorities, Claire will examine how well your visual identity is doing its job and Lucy will share the tools for creating an audience focused brand that overcomes short term blips and seizes opportunities for deeper connection.
+There will also be an opportunity to practically learn about how to apply the Brand Effectiveness Score Card – helping you analyse and make your brand is fit for the future.

 When budget and manpower are limited and competition is fierce, how does an organisation grab the attention of an audience and raise its profile when starting from a low base?
 SPANA explains how the conception of a brand-building awareness day, which places content at its heart, transformed the digital presence of a relatively unknown animal welfare charity and delivered all-time high engagement levels.
 We explore the tools and tactics that allowed SPANA to carve out an established presence in the sector through its International Working Animal Day campaign, which continues to grow year-on-year.
 We look at how organisations can link niche issues to broader development narratives using specific content and platforms and discuss the logistics of how to bring in regular, high-quality content.